SaschaWillems/Vulkan/README.md

 ----
 <img src="./screenshots/basic_texture.png" height="96px" align="right">

 Loads a single texture and displays it on a simple quad.
-Demonstrates loading a texture to host visible memory (linear tiling) and transforming it into an optimal (tiling) format for the GPU, including upload of available mip map levels.
+Shows how to upload a texture including mip maps to the gpu in an optimal (tiling) format.
+Also demonstrates how to display the texture using a combined image sampler with anisotropic filtering enabled.

 ### Cubemap
 ----